When the yellow sun smiles

 I slowly turned my head towards him.

-My expression was reflected as it was.
+My expression was reflected in Noah's eyes.

 Surprise, tension, and… old wounds.